 P.S.

 I am not alone with those ideas.
 Many people think that travel needs reinventing, and actively search.
-Without any judgement or ranking, some related concepts are:
+Without any judgment or ranking, some related concepts are:

 Conscious travel